reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 range: 18-26
 ```
 - Line 18 declares one loop variable `count` and initializes it to zero, starting the `{!rsh} parallelReduce`.
-- Line 19 sets the invariant, this contract will accept no tokens.
+- Line 19 sets the `{!rsh} invariant`, this contract will accept no tokens.
 - Line 20 is a standard `{!rsh} while` loop condition, it runs until the condition breaks.
 - Line 21 is the definition of our API member function `countUp`
 `API.functionName` and takes zero arguments.
-- Line 22 starts the outer return and zero is in the pay expression.
+- Line 22 starts the outer `{!rsh} return` and zero is in the pay expression.
 This function takes no payment from the user.
 You can specify any number to be paid by the user here.
-You can also omit the zero and Reach will synthesize this to zero. `ret` is the return function to return the function signature value to the caller.
-Here we have said that the return value is a UInt on line 8.
+You can also omit the zero and Reach will synthesize this to zero. `ret` is the `{!rsh} return` function to return the function signature value to the caller.
+Here we have said that the `{!rsh} return` value is a `{!rsh} UInt` on line 8.
 More information on this below.
-- Line 23 invokes that return function and returns the `count`.
+- Line 23 invokes that `{!rsh} return` function and returns the `count`.
 - Line 24 updates the `count` loop variable to `newCount`.

 ### API Inputs and Returns